What Are Your Chances of Project Success? [From the Archives - First Published in 2003]

 Proper Planning

-• Attainable milestones?
+• Are there attainable milestones?

 ___ total items with a “Yes” x 2.2 = ___.